 Welcome to Syresham Church of England Primary School

-From 8th March 2021 school is open to all pupils.
-We will be maintaining social distancing while in school as much as we can and also maintaining each class within their own bubble.
 We will provide on-line learning for any pupils who have to isolate at home for COVID reasons using our home-learning platform SeeSaw.
-This will include a live class registration session every day and live teacher taught sessions every day.
-It will include live/video PE, music and RE lessons and story time plus 1:1 catchup sessions with classteachers, phonics sessions with either the classteacher or a teaching assistant and telephone support for parents.
+This will include English and Mathematics activities as well as individual lesson plans.
+1:1 catchup sessions with classteachers, phonics sessions with a teaching assistant and telephone support for parents may also be an option.
 Laptops are available to those children who are struggling to access the home learning.
 Children in school can take time-out to chat to their classmates at home via a video link, helping them to keep in contact with each other.

 Click on this link to see 10 Top Tips for parents on Home Schooling Online from the National Online Hub